 For an EPIC aperitivo, you can’t go wrong with a large charcuterie board.
 Cured meats, classic crostini, cheese, olives, roasted veggies, pasta salads are all fantastic additions.

-Here are some classic options that require very little planning or preparation and are guaranteed to give all the italian aperitivo vibes:
+Here are some options that require very little prep, and deliver all the Italian aperitivo vibes:

-- 60ml (2oz) orange soda ( I use San Pellegrino Aranciata)
+- 60 ml orange soda ( I use San Pellegrino Aranciata)